 Aaron worked on the wards and watched as Morgan shifted.
-His preferred form was a bear for strength so when he dropped to his hands and knees, Aaron was surprised.
-As he concentrated, Aaron pulled off his watch.
-He heard the gasp and smiled despite the situation.
+His preferred form was a bear for strength, so when he dropped to his hands and knees, Aaron was surprised.
+As Aaron concentrated, he pulled off his watch.
+Aaron heard the gasp and smiled despite the situation.
 He handed the watch to Dave.

 “Spencer doesn’t have runes like that,” JJ pointed out.

 “He does.
 His are powered by his own magic, so they don’t glow like mine.”

 “The scars on his arms,” Prentiss pointed out.
 Aaron nodded.
 He pushed one last time on the weak point, and the wards fell.